BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 251-300.md

 order of phenomena, and the wrong order of phenomena.
 There is no third option.
 If the right order of phenomena is established ‘with this, this is’, dispassion will have to be an inevitable result.
-Like the simile of the river sloping down the mountain – the water has to go that way because that’s where the mountain slopes.
+Like the simile of the river sloping down the mountain—the water has to go that way because that’s where the mountain slopes.
 If your slope is established upon the right order, the mind will have to slope towards nibbana, dispassion, cooling down, removal of ownership, and any traces of ownership of atta.

-The moment you start seeing ‘the self’ (that ambiguous phenomenon we started describing) as ‘an ambiguous phenomenon that endures there peripherally’ – that’s already the beginning of relinquishing the ownership of it.
-That’s why I keep saying that *you* don’t remove the attavada – you remove the ownership of it.
-Because it’s neither here nor there – but it’s known to be between the two.
+The moment you start seeing ‘the self’ (that ambiguous phenomenon we started describing) as ‘an ambiguous phenomenon that endures there peripherally’—that’s already the beginning of relinquishing the ownership of it.
+That’s why I keep saying that *you* don’t remove the attavada—you remove the ownership of it.
+Because it’s neither here nor there—but it’s known to be between the two.
 Thus, atta becomes an-atta.
 But the thing is there.
-The creature or individual – whatever you want to call it – is still there.
+The creature or individual—whatever you want to call it—is still there.
 That ambiguous sense of self of these 5 aggregates, of these memories, future plans, and everything else remains there; it’s just impossible to own.

 **Q**: Perhaps it’s necessary to emphasize that it’s ‘*direction*’; you can never access an endpoint to the direction.